Hipo/mobile-team-guidelines/ReviewFlows.md

 * How does this commit address the issue?
 * What side effects does this change have?

+In addition, here are the most important rules for succinct log messages:

+* Separate subject from body with a blank line
+* Limit the subject line to 50 characters
+* Capitalize the subject line
+* Do not end the subject line with a period
+* Use the imperative mood in the subject line
+* Wrap the body at 72 characters
+* Use the body to explain what and why vs. how

 Our proposed commit format is as follows:

     Summary line with short description of change